X-POWER0/xnawiki/Web Articles/Riemers/Riemers3DXNA2flightsim10addingtargets.md

     }
 ```

-This method does exactly the same as our **DrawModel** method, except that its code is iterated for each target in our **targetList**.
+This method does the same as our previous **DrawModel** method, except that its code is iterated for each target in our **targetList**.

 The World matrix that is created for each target sets the **position** and **size** of the target.
 Next, the target is then rendered using the Colored technique, as the vertices in this particular .x file contain only Color and Normal information.